 By using multidetector CT (MDCT) after int...

-CT cerebral venography is a rapid technique which provides an accurate detailed depiction of the cerebral venous system.
+CT cerebral venography is a contrast enhanced examination with an acquisition delay providing an accurate detailed depiction of the cerebral venous system.

 Rapid diagnosis of cerebral venous thrombosis.